What is an Asset Protection Trust?

 Protecting your hard-earned assets in a world that grows increasingly litigious is a daunting challenge – to say the least.
-As its name suggests, an asset protection trust secures your assets for yourself and/or your intended beneficiaries and prevents them from being lost to creditors, divorce or predatory claims.
+As its name suggests, an asset protection trust, by definition, secures your assets for yourself and/or your intended beneficiaries and prevents them from being lost to creditors, divorce or predatory claims.
 Asset protection trusts come in varied forms, but they have the same goal.
 They are set up to safeguard your assets and reserve them solely for you and your intended beneficiaries.

 To appreciate how an asset protection trust works and how it can live up to its name, that is, to protect your assets, it’s necessary to understand the difference between a revocable and irrevocable trust.
 As its name suggests, a revocable trust can be altered even after it has been set up.
 Additionally, in a revocable trust, the settlor typically retains substantial control over the trust assets.
 This can include when to distribute a beneficiary’s interest, where to invest, and whether or not assets can be sold.